|Creator:||Baldwin, Hanson Weightman, 1903-1991.|

 Written permission must be obtained from SCRC and all relevant rights holders before publishing quotations, excerpts or images from any materials in this collection.

 Special Collections Research Center has related material (books, pamphlets, serials and other items) which are cataloged in the Rare Books Collection.
-Please be sure to search SUMMIT, our main catalog for these related materials.
+Please be sure to search the Classic Catalog for these related materials.